DustinVanPraet/SQLShowcase/SQL Portfolio/Mock Data Project/Cleaning Data and Auto-Generating a Table/Auto-Generating a Customer Table.md

 --Rename new table to reflect old table.
 	EXEC sp_rename 'newFirstNames', 'FirstNames';

---Minimize LastNames into a smaller table.
-Eliminates very rare names.
+--Minimize LastNames into a smaller table
 SELECT TOP(10000)
 	LastNames.name
 INTO LastNamesOnly